 Descent‘s ceaselessly creative industrial metal score is a beautiful example of the artistic freedom that composers often enjoyed around that time.
 The result is a masterful exercise in maximalist genre-bending, a monumental beast of a game score written when composers discovered the joys of working with live instruments — throwing caution and restraint to the wind in the process.

 Most tracks on this score enthusiastically cram in so much that they can’t help but break through the five-minute mark.
 The stylistic foundation of Descent might be industrial metal, but the composers mix in such a staggering amount of ideas and styles that the score emerges as something entirely original.
-For example, some cues pioneer the stomping groove of the industrial funk that Frank Klepacki would later build his Command & Conquer scores around.
+Some cues pioneer the stomping groove of the industrial funk that Frank Klepacki would later build his Command & Conquer scores around.

 Hero Quest II: Legacy of Sorasil Soundtrack